Malsteve527/Kepler.exe/README.md

 # ⚠️ Warning ⚠️

 This is a destructive malware!
 Above are all the malicious things it does.
+I'm not responsible for any damage done.
+There will be 2 warnings before starting the malware.
 There is no safety version of this, only the destructive one!
 So running it will kill your PC.
-I designed this to run on Windows XP, but it will probably work on newer versions.
+I designed this to run on Windows XP, but it will probably work on newer versions of Windows.

 To Skids: If you steal any effects you must credit me and make your malware open source.